-As well as my house responsibilities, I am also the CCF Contingent Commander, Head of RM Section and Head of Digital Communication within the Admissions and Marketing Team.
+As well as my house responsibilities, I am also the CCF Contingent Commander, Head of RM Section and Head of Marketing within the Admissions and Marketing Team.

 A keen photographer and film maker, when I do find time to enjoy life away from school, I like to indulge this passion.
 I'm also partial to a spot of camping, reading and enjoying the outdoors.

 Assistants and House Matron

 Daffyd Jones (Chemistry) – Fifth Form